aurbano/aurbano.eu/_posts/wp/2013-01-14-procedurally-generated-trees-in-javascript.md

 <div style="float:right" class="caption">
 <img src="http://i1.wp.com/urbanoalvarez.es/blog/wp-content/uploads/2013/01/tree1.png?resize=216%2C311" /><br />
-Figure 1: Initial developmentTo execute we simply need to call
+Figure 1: Initial development
 </div>

-`branch(WIDTH/2,HEIGHT,0,-1,15,0)`, although you can change however you want the first 4 arguments. `lifetime` should start in 0, since it is the cycle counter.
+To execute we simply need to call `branch(WIDTH/2,HEIGHT,0,-1,15,0)`, although you can change however you want the first 4 arguments. `lifetime` should start in 0, since it is the cycle counter.
 I\'ve used the `sleep` variable to control how long it waits before drawing the next line, this way you get a sense of real drawing.
 If you set it to 0 the tree simply appears.

 As you can see in Figure 1 the technique of stacking lines works very well, it even gives a little texture to the tree.
 We should now add some branches, the idea here is to treat the branches as new \"trees\", thus reusing the function branch.